 Our team of immigration lawyers have years of experience, including a Partner accredited by Law Institute Victoria as an Accredited Specialist in Immigration Law (less than fifty lawyers in Victoria have this accreditation).
 We are also registered with the Migration Agents Registration Authority.
 We work closely with you throughout your matter, offering honest, accurate, and complete legal advice and exceptional service to provide you with the best chance of success with your visa application.

 Ideally, we advise our clients to connect with us prior to commencing the visa application process.
 That way, we can help you navigate through the tedious visa subclasses and associated application process to identify which visa is suitable for you and your circumstances.
 When engaged at the start of the application process, we can advise you on your likelihood of success, the potential costs involved, and provide you with an overview process and how long it may take.
-As some visa applications have government fees of more than $8,000, a refusal due to an incomplete or defective application (which an immigration lawyer can help identify, advise on, and rectify prior to submission) may be a costly exercise without the right advice.
+As some visa applications have significant government fees, a refusal due to an incomplete or defective application (which an immigration lawyer can help identify, advise on, and rectify prior to submission) may be a costly exercise without the right advice.

 Notwithstanding the above, regardless of the stage of your visa application, we are happy to assist.
 Our expertise as specialist immigration lawyers with years of experience will provide you with the confidence that your visa application has the best chance for success from the start by guiding you every step of the way.

 We are a full-service NewLaw immigration law firm, committed to providing top-tier legal services and expert advice on every immigration law matter we undertake.